charleneleong-ai/multi-agent-travel-concierge/README.md

 ```zsh
 make install-llama-index
 ```

+Please free to add/modify to the `Makefile` as needed.

 **NOTE**: All deps have been grouped in `pyproject.toml`.
 If packages in `pyproject.toml` are updated, run `make sync` to sync the venv deps.